matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-codegen-part-two.md

 ...
 ```

 There's more to that trait, but we'll focus on `generate_prelude`.
-While we've already generated a generic prelude all services share but the `query` type needs additional imports.
+While we've already created a generic prelude all services share, the `query` type needs additional imports.
 For example we need to parse the XML payloads returned by SQS, so we bring in items from the [xml crate](https://github.com/netvl/xml-rs).
 We also bring in Rusoto xmlutil helpers to make the code more concise.

 Moving on to `generate_types(writer, service, &protocol_generator)?;`, it's in [service_crategen/src/codegen/generator/mod.rs](https://github.com/rusoto/rusoto/blob/master/service_crategen/src/codegen/generator/mod.rs):